 Philosophy

-Husson University School of Nursing identifies healing as an important dimension of the nursing role while recognizing that healing is not limited to nursing’s domain.
-Husson University School of Nursing identifies healing as an important dimension of the nursing role while recognizing that healing is not limited to nursing’s domain.
-Husson University School of Nursing faculty encourage students to engage in healing techniques that support the nurse-patient therapeutic relationship in all aspects of care.
-Students are mentored in self-care and developing a life of balance via self-reflection, awareness of spirituality, and multicultural sensitivity and the roles these concepts play in health.
+Husson University School of Nursing identifies healing as an important dimension of the nursing role while recognizing that healing is not limited solely to nursing’s domain.
+Husson University School of Nursing faculty encourage students to engage in healing techniques that support the nurse-patient therapeutic relationship in all aspects of care and maintain person focused care delivery.
+Students are mentored in self-care including focus on a life of balance via self-reflection and practices to strengthen their own nursing practice and well-being.

 Faculty believe that teaching is a core element of professional practice.
-To be effective teachers, students need to understand the teaching-learning process including such things as developmental stage, culture, patient preferences, and health literacy when educating patients or peers.
+To be effective teachers, students need to develop knowledge and skills in the teaching-learning process including recognition of a person's developmental stage, culture, patient preferences, and health literacy when providing nursing focused education.
 According to Natale and Klevay (2013) being present in the moment, appreciating the perspectives of others, self-reflection, listening attentively, honoring wisdom, and unconditional acceptance are the underpinnings of meaningful discourse and students must master these skills for significant teaching-learning to occur.
-Clinical experiences are structured to provide opportunities for students to practice these skills and build confidence.
+All experiential learning opportunities are structured for students to practice these skills and build self-confidence.

 Discovery is the basis of student-centered learning, a process which embraces collaboration between faculty and students.
-Faculty strive to utilize thoughtful, evidence-based teaching strategies that encourage an environment of discovery in didactic and clinical settings.
+Faculty strive to use thoughtful, evidence-based teaching strategies that encourage an environment of discovery in didactic and clinical settings.
 Students are encouraged to become lifelong learners by creating an atmosphere of scholarly inquiry and discovery during their educational experience that will continue throughout their professional careers.
-By promoting scholarly inquiry and discovery, Husson University School of Nursing graduates are prepared to use a scientific framework for the design of safe, high quality, patient-centered care.
+By promoting scholarly inquiry and discovery, Husson University School of Nursing graduates are prepared to use a variety of thinking frameworks to help in the design of safe, high quality, patient-focused care.

 The School of Nursing faculty believes that education provides students with opportunities to develop habits of critical and reflective thought and expert clinical judgment.
 This type of intellectual development can best be attained in an innovative and transformative teaching-learning environment which contributes knowledge, skills, and attitudes as well as scholarship.
 The faculty and students comprise a community of learners with the teacher as facilitator and the students responsible for their own learning.